-- Igazú waterfalls that separate Argentina from Brazil promises a jaw-dropping, sensational experience that is unlike any other.
+- Igazú waterfalls that separate Argentina from Brazil promise a jaw-dropping, sensational experience that is unlike any other.

-- The Perito Moreno glacier is an iconic attraction in Argentina – and for good reason.
+- The Perito Moreno glacier is an iconic attraction in Argentina – and for a good reason.

 - Dance the night away in one of the many tango dance bars in the vibrant city.

-Check out this article by World Nomads for “15 Things I Wish I Knew Before Going to Argentina“, as it’s a pretty fun piece that any thinking about visiting the country should read before-hand!!
+Check out this article by World Nomads for “8 Things to Know Before Visiting Argentina“, as it’s a pretty fun piece that any thinking about visiting the country should read beforehand!!

 - The End of the Earth Argentina (14 Days): “Perfect for outdoor enthusiasts who want to experience one of the world’s most pristine wilderness settings, this challenging two-week adventure packages the region’s essential highlights into one incredible journey.
 Explore Torres del Paine, encounter the Perito Moreno Glacier, and hike Los Glaciares National Park.
 With years of local experience, we employ the region’s best guides to reveal the extraordinary, bringing you to campsites that provide stunning views of Patagonia.
 Prepare to be awed.”

-Paraguay is not one of the most popular tourist destinations in South America which means that there are no obvious tourist-target spots.
+Paraguay isn’t a very popular tourist destination in South America, which means that there are no obvious tourist-target spots.
 Apart from petty crimes and the boisterous revelry that erupts at large gatherings, Paraguay is a fairly safe country to visit.

 When you consider the astounding natural beauty of Paraguay, you may find it odd that it isn’t more of a popular spot to visit.
 The country is filled with beautiful waterfalls, natural lakes, and rich landscapes.

 One of South America’s greatest hidden gems, there are loads of epic activities to do and places to explore.

 Highlight Activities in Paraguay